 If the people at Stanford had approached this problem with a pre-defined question, they might have come to a completely different answer.
 They might have focused only on the land, rather than on the way real human beings were interacting with it.

-Since Design Thinking is about a new empathetic starting point, it means that the journey you then embark on is uniquely flexible.
+Because Design Thinking is about a new empathetic starting point, it means the journey you then embark on is uniquely flexible.
 There is no inscribed, compulsory methodology; there is just a simple high-level structure.

-Prototyping to test out your ideas (your prototype can be made out of anything – from duct tape to PowerPoint slides: the important thing is that you use different iterations of your idea to refine it into something viable and scalable.)
+- Prototyping to test out your ideas (your prototype can be made out of anything — from duct tape to PowerPoint slides — the important thing is you use different iterations of your idea to refine it into something viable and scalable)

 This flexibility stems from the fact that there are a multitude of ways to build empathy, and to turn that empathy into a defined account of the challenge you are facing.
 Building empathy is a learning process, and thus it involves being led by, in order to be taught by, other people.